ethickfox/knowledge-transfer/Java/Core/Concurrency/Sharing objects.md

 ```
 Immutable holder for caching a number and its factors.  holder object, you would have to use locking to ensure atomicity; with an immutable one, once a thread acquires a reference to it, it need never worry about another thread modifying its state.
 If the variables are to be updated, a new holder object is created, but any threads working with the previous holder still see it in a consistent state.
 # Safe publication
+Java Memory Model offers a special guarantee of initialization safety for sharing immutable objects.
+As we’ve seen, that an object reference becomes visible to another thread does not necessarily mean that the state of that object is visible to the consuming thread.
+In order to guarantee a consistent view of the object’s state, synchronization is needed.
+Immutable objects, on the other hand, can be safely accessed even when synchronization is not used to publish the object reference.
+For this guarantee of initialization safety to hold, all of the requirements for immutability must be met: unmodifiable state, all fields are final, and proper construction.

+This guarantee extends to the values of all final fields of properly constructed objects; final fields can be safely accessed without additional synchronization.
+However, if final fields refer to mutable objects, synchronization is still required to access the state of the objects they refer to.

+Objects that are not immutable must be safely published, which usually entails synchronization by both the publishing and the consuming thread.

+To publish an object safely, both the reference to the object and the object’s state must be made visible to other threads at the same time.
+A properly constructed object can be safely published by: • Initializing an object reference from a static initializer;
+• Storing a reference to it into a volatile field or AtomicReference;
+• Storing a reference to it into a final field of a properly constructed object;
+or
+• Storing a reference to it into a field that is properly guarded by a
+lock.
+- Placing a key or value in a Hashtable, synchronizedMap,or ConcurrentMap safely publishes it to any thread that retrieves it from the Map (whether directly or via an iterator);
+• Placing an element in a Vector, CopyOnWriteArrayList, CopyOnWriteArraySet, synchronizedList, or synchronizedSet safely publishes it to any thread that retrieves it from the collection;
+• Placing an element on a BlockingQueue or a ConcurrentLinkedQueue safely publishes it to any thread that retrieves it from the queue.

+Static initializers are executed by the JVM at class initialization time; because of internal synchronization in the JVM, this mechanism is guaranteed to safely publish any objects initialized in this way

+Objects that are not technically immutable, but whose state will not be modiﬁed after publication, are called effectively immutable.

+Safely published eﬀectively immutable objects can be used safely by any thread without additional synchronization.
+modiﬁcations.
+To share mutable objects safely, they must be safely published and be either thread-safe or guarded by a lock.
+The publication requirements for an object depend on its mutability:
+• Immutable objects can be published through any mechanism;
+• Eﬀectively immutable objects must be safely published;
+• Mutable objects must be safely published, and must be either threadsafe or guarded by a lock.
+## Sharing objects safely
+When you publish an object, you should document how the object can be accessed.
+- Thread-conﬁned.
+A thread-confined object is owned exclusively by and conﬁned to one thread, and can be modiﬁed by its owning thread.
+- Shared read-only.
+A shared read-only object can be accessed concurrently by multiple threads without additional synchronization, but cannot be modified by any thread.
+Shared read-only objects include immutable and eﬀectively immutable objects.
+- Shared thread-safe.
+A thread-safe object performs synchronization internally, so multiple threads can freely access it through its public interface without further synchronization.
+- Guarded.
+A guarded object can be accessed only with a speciﬁc lock held.
+Guarded objects include those that are encapsulated within other thread-safe objects and published objects that are known to be guarded by a specific lock.